OSU-BMBL/GOST/README.md

 ## Inputs and outputs

 Input format
--species_directory: the directory containing the species information downloaded from NCBI -operon file format (operon id: a list of gene ids)
+- species_directory: the directory containing the species information downloaded from NCBI
+- operon file format (operon id: a list of gene ids)